RetroDECK/ES-DE/USERGUIDE-DEV.md

 export PATH=/var/lib/flatpak/exports/bin:~/.local/share/flatpak/exports/bin:$PATH
 ```

-Refer to your operating system documentation for more details of how the PATH environmental variable works and how to customize your shell environment.
+Refer to your operating system documentation for more details on how the PATH environmental variable works and how to customize your shell environment.

 ## Using manually downloaded emulators on Linux

 Normally on Linux you would install emulators using either one of the established cross-distribution package formats, i.e. AppImage, Snap or Flatpak, or you would install them using the operating system repository (including the AUR if available on your OS).
 Less likely would be to manually build from source code and install to a standard system directory.
 In all these instances ES-DE should be able to find the emulator when launching a game.
 But in some cases you may instead manually download an emulator as an archive file to unzip somewhere on the file system.
 Normally you would want to place these files in your home directory, and if running a distribution that has an immutable filesystem (such as SteamOS or Fedora Silverblue), you don't even have the choice to install them to a standard system directory.

-For these situations ES-DE looks for emulators in the same directories where it looks for AppImages (as explained in the section above), meaning:
+For these situations ES-DE looks for emulators in the same directories where it looks for AppImages, meaning:
 ```
 ~/Applications/
 ~/.local/share/applications/